-Having experienced the meal, the difference in taste was only really noted in the wines, the food tasted great but lacked that bit of sharpness you sometimes percieve from salty or sweet foods - as if the edges of everything had been slightly rounded off, the sharpness sanded away but I think the extra pinches of salt or spice to combat this effect of cabin pressure are only one of many aspects to consider.
+Having experienced the meal, the difference in taste was only really noted in the wines, the food tasted great but lacked that bit of sharpness you sometimes percieve from salty or sweet foods - as if the edges of everything had been slightly rounded off, the sharpness sanded away.
+However, I think the extra pinches of salt or spice to combat the effect of cabin pressure are only one of many aspects that should be considered.
 There’s the air conditioning, the constant rumble of the engine and the issue of lighting - something that actually plays a key part in the dining experience at Caminada's restaurant where he serves a number of dishes on specifically designed light plates.
 The chef agrees that light and also sound could potentially play a new role for airlines trying to improve perception of taste in the air, “it’s another visual and it brings the food into another perspective - if you use products that let the light come through it has a big effect on the experience."

 On top of sound, a number of studies have been conducted into colour and how this can alter a person's perception of taste - just recently, Flavor, a scientific journal, published findings on how the color of a cup can alter the perceived taste of coffee, proving that a white cup will give the impression of a nicer tasting coffee.
 You only have to look at the amount of chefs now working to offer multi-sensory dining experiences to see how many people are harnessing this new knowledge to try and alter our dining experiences.

 At the beginning of the year the drinks company Diageo conducted some interesting research on peoples’ perception of the same whiskey consumed in very different environments.
-They found that drinking a glass of single malt in a room full of real grass and the sound of birds chirping made the whiskey seem grassier.
-The candidates were then asked to taste the same whiskey in a red room filled with the sound of bells ringing and they perceived a much sweeter tasting whiskey.
+They found that drinking a glass of single malt in a room full of real grass with the sound of birds chirping, made the whiskey seem grassier.
+The candidates were then asked to taste the same whiskey in a red room filled with the sound of bells ringing where they perceived a much sweeter tasting whiskey.

 For Caminda there’s one overriding take-home from the whole experience: “I’ll never complain about bad airline food again”.